 On the left side of your interface, you'll find the Toolbar (1).
 Here, you can access all of Vectornator's built-in tools for selecting objects, drawing and creating shapes, and adding text.
 Depending on the tool you select, different tool options (2) will be displayed and the cursor will change accordingly.

-In the Toolbar you can have access to:
+In the Toolbar, you can access:

 Selection Tool | Select and move paths.